gaskaj/xivelybot/README.md

 # Xivelybot

-This is a demo how to extend Xively and Salesforce using Botkit framework tightly coupling the business integration framework with IoT.
+This is a demo how to extend Xively, Twilio, and Salesforce using Botkit framework tightly coupling the business integration framework with IoT.
+This is an interactive Bot being extended and shared to allow people to test automated bot frameworks.

 ### Bot Testing UI
 http://xivelybotui.herokuapp.com/